andrewraim/andrewraim.github.io/software.md

 - [md-util](https://github.com/andrewraim/md-util): some command line scripts
   and templates to facilitate compiling markdown to various formats (PDF, html, Beamer) using Pandoc.
+- [sim-util](https://github.com/andrewraim/sim-util): some tools to aid with repetitive computational studies, such as statistical simulations.